jonnonz1/nz-statute-book/acts/public/1996/financial-transactions-reporting-act-1996.md

     (ii) the financial institution has reasonable grounds to suspect— (A) that the transaction is or may be relevant to the investigation or prosecution of any person for a money laundering offence; or
-      (B) that the transaction is or may be relevant to the enforcement of the Criminal Proceeds (Recovery) Act 2009,— (2) Every financial institution who commits an offence against this section is liable to a fine not exceeding,— (a) in the case of an individual, $20,000:
+      (B) that the transaction is or may be relevant to the enforcement of the Criminal Proceeds (Recovery) Act 2009,— (2) Every financial institution who commits an offence against this section is liable on conviction to a fine not exceeding,— (a) in the case of an individual, $20,000:
   (b) in the case of a body corporate, $100,000.